Diversity of Answers to Conjunctive Queries

 A different approach to providing a ``meaningful'' subset of the solution space aims at outputting a small {\em diverse} subset of the solutions.
 This approach has enjoyed considerable popularity in the Artificial Intelligence community \cite{DBLP:journals/ai/BasteFJMOPR22,DBLP:journals/tplp/EiterEEF13, DBLP:conf/sat/Nadel11} -- especially when dealing with Constraint Satisfaction Problems (CSPs) \cite{DBLP:conf/aaai/HebrardHOW05,DBLP:conf/aaai/IngmarBST20, DBLP:conf/ijcai/PetitT15}.
 For instance, consider a variation of the car dealership example from \cite{DBLP:conf/aaai/HebrardHOW05}.
 Suppose that $I$ models the preferences of a customer and $\mathcal{S}(I)$ are all cars that match these restrictions.
 Now, in a large dealership, presenting all cars in $\mathcal{S}(I)$ to the customer would be infeasible.
 Instead, it would be better to go through a rather small list of cars that are significantly different from each other.
 With this, the customer can point at those cars which the further discussion with the clerk should concentrate on.

-Due to the inherent hardness of achieving the maximal possible diversity \cite{DBLP:conf/aaai/HebrardHOW05}, the Database community -- apart from limited exceptions \cite{DBLP:journals/tods/DengF14} -- focused on heuristic and approxi\-mation methods to find diverse solutions (see \cite{DBLP:journals/kais/ZhengWQLG17} for an extensive survey).
-Also, in contrast to the present work, there diversification is usually treated as a post-processing task that is applied to a set of solutions after materializing it.
+Due to the inherent hardness of achieving the maximal possible diversity \cite{DBLP:conf/aaai/HebrardHOW05}, the Database community -- apart from limited exceptions \cite{DBLP:journals/tods/DengF14} -- focused on heuristic and approximation methods to find diverse solutions (see \cite{DBLP:journals/kais/ZhengWQLG17} for an extensive survey).
+Also, there, diversification is usually treated as a post-processing task that is applied to a set of solutions after materializing it.